Posted on

 Your Opinion Matters

 Friends of the South Downs was established 100 years ago by ordinary people taking action to protect our precious Downland landscape.
 Over the past 100 years, our charity’s growth and the achievement of National Park status has been down to the continued involvement of people who care.
 Now, as we make plans for the next 100 years, we are keen to discover your views on our charity and the issues that you feel most deserve our attention going forward.
 Your opinion matters to us.
-Please take a few minutes to complete this quick, anonymous survey.
 We value your contribution to our future planning and look forward to sharing the results with you in future.

 The Friends of the South Downs is owned and run by its members and there are many ways in which you can help.
 We have many volunteering opportunities for people of all ages, abilities, skills and fitness levels.
 If you are able to give up some of your time to help us, you’ll meet many interesting and sociable people who really care and work hard to help protect the landscape and heritage of the South Downs.